AArnott/CodeGeneration.Roslyn/README.md

 To activate your code generator, you need to define an attribute that can be applied to the class to be copied.
-This attribute may be defined in the same assembly as defines your code generator, but since your code generator must be defined in a netstandard1.6+ or net461+ library, this may limit which projects can apply your attribute.
+This attribute may be defined in the same assembly as defines your code generator, but since your code generator must be defined in a `netcoreapp2.1`-compatible library, this may limit which projects can apply your attribute.
 So define your attribute in another assembly if it must be applied to projects that target older platforms.